serioeseGmbH/kicad-library-utils/README.md

 **update_footprints.py**: This script updates the footprints fields of sch files using a csv as input.

+**assign_mpns.py**: This script updates the MPN and Datasheet fields of sch files using a json as input.

 ## pcb directory

 **kicad_mod.py**: A python class to handle KiCad footprint files, as know as kicad_mod.